Microsoft certification changes 2019: what you need to know

 - MCSA: Data Engineering with Azure

 Many of Microsoft’s older exams have been retired too, so while you can still earn an older certification, you might have to sit different exams to get them.
-Most of these retired exams focused on technology that’s no longer that up to date, like SharePoint Server 2013.
+Most of these retired exams focused on technology that’s no longer very up to date, like SharePoint Server 2013.

 What are the new role-based certification paths?